chrismlusk/accuraty-templates/README.md

 git push -u origin master
 ```

-#### 7. Getting code to the server

-While our default SFTP extension settings in VS Code automatically push most files, you will need to manually upload certain directories — especially when you first set up a project.

-Right-click on the skin folder (`Portals/_default/Skins/[PROJECT_NAME]`) and choose "Upload Folder" from the menu.
-Repeat the same for the client's container folder (`Portals/_default/Containers/[PROJECT_NAME]`).

-The `sftp.json` configuration will prevent unnecessary files from being uploaded to the server.

 ### Cloning locally

 _This assumes the project has already been set up and added as a repository to the [Accuraty GitHub account](https://github.com/Accuraty), but you have not added it to your local machine._